Accretion Disk Sizes from Continuum Reverberation Mapping of AGN Selected from the ZTF Survey: Acknowledgements

 \section{Acknowledgements}

-LCH and XBW were supported by the National Science Foundation of China (11721303, 11991052) and the National Key R\&D Program of China (2016YFA0400702, 2016YFA0400703).
+We are thankful to the anonymous referee for providing comments and suggestions, which helped us to improve our manuscript.
+LCH and XBW were supported by the National Science Foundation of China (11721303, 11991052, 12133001) and the National Key R\&D Program of China (2016YFA0400702, 2016YFA0400703).
 This research is part of the DST-SERB project under grant no. EMR/2016/001723.
 VKJ and HC acknowledge the financial support provided by DST-SERB for this work.
-VKJ is thankful to Suvendu Rakshit (ARIES, Nainital) for useful discussions and help regarding the {\sc javelin} code.
+VKJ is thankful to Suvendu Rakshit (ARIES, Nainital) for useful discussion and help regarding the {\sc javelin} code.
+VKJ acknowledges the warm hospitality provided by CUHP Dharamshala during his stay.
 Based on observations obtained with the Samuel Oschin 48-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grant No. AST-1440341 and collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, the University of Washington, Deutsches Elektronen-Synchrotron and Humboldt University, Los Alamos National Laboratories, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, and Lawrence Berkeley National Laboratories.
 Operations are conducted by COO, IPAC, and UW.